Chapter 2

 So I learned to be careful.
 I used Mom's special perfume religiously.
 I dated human boys who couldn't smell what I really was, even though every relationship ended badly because I could never fully connect with them.

+By my last year, I'd given up on finding love entirely.
 Better to focus on my career.
 Better to pour all my energy into becoming the kind of actress who could change people's minds about what an Omega could be.

 And now, maybe, that's actually going to happen.